 Centre for Practice Opportunity and Development (CPOD)

-The purpose of CPOD is to facilitate, support and conduct clinically based Inter Professional Practice (IPP), translational and evaluation research, and to build research capacity amongst nurses and midwives across the local health district.
+The purpose of the Centre for Practice Opportunity and Development (CPOD) is to facilitate, support and conduct clinically based Inter Professional Practice (IPP), translational and evaluation research, and to build research capacity amongst nurses and midwives across the local health district.

 CPOD is multifaceted in form and function.
 The Centre exists within the HNELHN and has considerable operational autonomy to pursue its objectives.
 The functional organisation of the centre is largely project specific.
 CPOD is governed by a multi/service/agency agreement, which includes the University of Newcastle, HNELHD and University of New England.